smart-JLuo/smart-JLuo.github.io/_pages/about.md

 ---
 I'm a recent(December 2021) graduate from [Stony Brook University](https://www.stonybrook.edu/), where I studied both [applied mathematics](https://www.stonybrook.edu/commcms/ams/)📙 and [pure mathematics](http://www.math.stonybrook.edu/)📕.

-I'm interested in Machine Learning, Data Science, and many other topics in applied mathematics, such as computational biology and graph theory.
+I'm interested in Machine Learning, Data Science, and many other topics in applied mathematics, such as computational biology and graph theory. 👀

-The best way to contact me is through email: wenhan.gao(at symbol)stonybrook(dot)edu.
+The best way to contact me is through email: wenhan.gao(at symbol)stonybrook(dot)edu 📫

 Education
 ======